nwg-piotr/autotiling/README.md

 **Manually**

-NOTE: Current master branch is only compatible withe the development (not yet released) version of sway.
+NOTE: Current master branch is only compatible with the development (not yet released) version of sway.
 For sway version <= 1.4 you need to use the script from the [sway14 branch](https://github.com/nwg-piotr/autotiling/tree/sway14).

 1. Install the `python-i3ipc>=2.0.1` package (or whatever it's called in your Linux distribution).